alvesvaren/minecraft-cli/README.md

 $ chmod +x minecraft-cli.py
 ```

-- Now this should be installed correctly
+- Now this should be installed correctly.
+Try `minecraft-cli test` to make a test-server, start it, stop it and then remove it.

 ## TODO-list:
 - Add some sort of backup system (both automatic as a service and manually)